LimbicAI/code-challenge/README.md

-## React Native Coding Challenge
+## Front End Code Challenge

-This is Limbic's React Native Coding Challenge which will allow us to get a glimpse into our candidates' overall developer skills.
+This is Limbic's React/React Native Coding Challenge which will allow us to get a glimpse into our candidates' overall developer skills.

+You are free to create a React web app, or a React Native mobile app, it's up to you.
+We'd rather you use something you are comfortable with so that time isn't wasted on project setup and we can get a real feel for your coding patterns and understanding of best practices with React and/or React Native, regardless of the end use case.

 ### Instructions

-1. **How to submit:**
+1. **Submitting Code:**

    Option A:
       - Fork this repo
       - Issue a Pull Request when you're ready to start.
 This will count as your starting date.
-      - Setup your development environment for React Native
+      - Setup your development environment for React or React Native
       - Implement your solution
       - Commit your changes into the forked repo

    Option B:
-      - Setup your development environment for React Native
+      - Setup your development environment for React or React Native
       - Implement your solution
       - Archive your solution into a zip file
       - Send us the zip file.
 We should be able to extract the content and run it from there (w/o node_modules)

-2. **Your deadline:**
+2. **Deadline:**

    You have 1 week to complete as much tasks as you can from the challenge below.
 Countdown starts from the date you issued the PR or from the date you were invited to complete this challenge via email.

-3. **How to implement your solution:**
+3. **Implementation:**

    There is no correct way to do it, you are free to use whatever libraries you like.
+We want to see what you come up with on your own.

 ### The Challenge